This chapter contains the following topics:

 Implementing JD Edwards EnterpriseOne includes many tasks that are outside the scope of Oracle services.
 Third-party consultants provide these services.
 They might also work as CNC consultants, network architects, custom modification consultants, and so on.

-The purpose of a package is to group software modifications so that they can be deployed to workstations, web servers, and enterprise servers.
+The purpose of a package is to group software modifications so that they can be deployed to enterprise servers, web servers, and workstations.
 A package defines and contains the components to deploy.
 A package can contain everything that is needed to run the software (as in an initial installation for a new workstation), or only updates or changes to existing applications.

 As applications, business functions, and other objects change, you need to make those changes available to users within your enterprise.
 You might also need to set up a new workstation with JD Edwards EnterpriseOne software.